What Is Ehlers Danlos Syndrome – Hypermobility

 Splints and braces work to support a joint in a neutral position, while still allowing daily activities without pain.
 Supporting joints with a splint or brace allows freedom of movement, but within a normal range – which helps to reduce ligament and tendon sprains and dislocations.

-Looking for Information on Splints and Braces that Can Help With EDS?
+Looking for More Information on EDS Splints and Braces?

 Click on the image